wxie2017/wxie2017.github.io/pages/speech/introduction_to_free_software.md

 Now we know what software is, but what is free software?
 Can anyone tell me the Chinese translation of Free Software?

 No, you are wrong.
-The Chinese translation of Free Software is 自由软件，not 免费软件。免费软件 is gratis software.
-The name of Free Software in Chinese is clear, while in English the word free has 2 meanings: one for gratis, one for freedom.
+The Chinese translation of Free Software is 自由软件，not 免费软件。免费软件 is gratis software.The English word free has 2 meanings: one for gratis, the other for freedom.
 So we can remember Free software as free in free speech, not free in free lunch.
 Free Software is about freedom, not about price.

 Officially, Free Software is defined as a software that gives you 4 essential freedoms: